FIWARE/tutorials.Extended-Properties/README.md

 ]
 ```

-# NGSI-LD VocabularyProperty
+# NGSI-LD VocabProperty

 ## Enumerations and using an alternative `@context`

 The User's `@context` is a mechanism for mapping URNs and defining the Entities held within the system It is therefore
 possible to retrieve _the same data_ using a different set of short names for the attributes, and in the case of a
-**VocabularyProperty**, different short names for the values of the attributes themselves.
+**VocabProperty**, different short names for the values of the attributes themselves.
 This is particularly useful
 when dealing with distributed data, federations and data spaces as the end user many not have full control of data held
 within another participant's context broker.